Vitols999/QMS-WIKI/BuildWindowsVisualStudio.md

   ==> QMapShack should start up and be fully operational without any restrictions

 ### I5.)
 Create the installer with NSIS(3.0b1)
-- Run the QMapShack_Installer.nsi script e.g via right click on script file and choosing "Compile NSIS Script" from contextual menu.
+- Run the QMapShack_Installer.nsi script e.g via right-click on script file and choosing "Compile NSIS Script" from contextual menu.

 Note: there also are the options to run the script on command prompt with